ozen-m/SPT-Foldables/README.md

 # Foldables
 You can now fold backpacks and vests!

 **Foldables** introduces the ability to fold your gear, *collapsing* into smaller grid sizes.
-This way you can save space in your stash, or keep valuable backpacks/vests you found in-raid.
+This way you can save space in your stash, or keep valuable backpacks/vests you find in-raid.

 ---

-## Foldables {.tabset}
 ### Features
 - Every compatible gear now has a folded state: Fold like you would a gun by using <kbd>middle mouse click</kbd> or by using the context menu
 - Compatible gear includes: Backpacks, Unarmored Vests